SensehacK/health-sense/.github/ISSUE_TEMPLATE/---feature-todo.md

 ---
-name: iOS Feature TODO
+name: "\U0001F389 Feature TODO"
-about: Idea Checklist for this iOS project
+about: Small checklist todo☑︎.
 title: ''
-labels: checklist, feature, iOS
+labels: checklist, feature
-assignees: SensehacK
+assignees: ''

 ---

+### Prerequisites

+- [ ] Are you running the latest version?

+For more information, see the `CONTRIBUTING` guide.

 ### Description

-Functionality of adding a feature for iOS application which would add in [Description of the feature]
+[Description of the feature]

 ### Other options

-**Expected behavior:** [What you expected to happen] iOS application
+**Expected behavior:** [What you expected to happen] application

 **Actual behavior:** [What actually happened]

 ### Dependency
-1. Xcode , iOS v+
+1. IDE , OS v+
 2. Library
 3. Patience
 4. Intelligence

 ### Process
-- [ ] Cocoapods install
+- [ ] Tool install
 - [ ] Library Pod
 - [ ] Story Complete #
 - [ ] Read Documentation
 - [ ] Implement your understanding